numbbo/coco/docs/coco-doc/source/index.rst

 Varying |n| or |j| leads to a variation of the problem over the same function
 |i| of a given suite.
-By fixing |n| and |j| for function |fi|, we define an optimization problem that can be presented to an optimization algorithm, that is, for each test suite, the triple :math:`(n, i, j)\equiv(f_i, n, j)` uniquely defines a problem.
+By fixing |n| and |j| for function |fi|, we define an optimization problem that can be presented to an optimization algorithm.
+That is, for each test suite, the triple :math:`(n, i, j)\equiv(f_i, n, j)` uniquely defines a problem.
 Each problem receives again
 an index in the suite, mapping the triple :math:`(n, i, j)` to a single number.

+.. [#] We can think of |j| as a continuous parameter vector, as it parametrizes, among others things, translations and rotations.
+In practice,
+  |j| is a discrete identifier for single instantiations of these parameters.

 The Instance Concept